Landing Pages

 The Problem

-Why Homepages Fail as Landing Pages
+Why Homepages Fail Compared to Dental Landing Pages

 Result: Zero of These Should Happen